zidane0000/AI_Interview_Backend/docs/development/implementation-status.md

 # Backend Implementation TODO Summary

-Based on the frontend implementation analysis, this document summarizes the key features that need to be implemented in the backend to support the AI Interview application.
+Based on the frontend implementation analysis, this document summarizes the key features that have been implemented in the backend to support the AI Interview application.

+## 🏗️ **Architecture Overview**

+The backend follows a **simplified 2-layer architecture**:
+- **API Layer**: HTTP handlers, routing, request processing, and business logic
+- **Data Layer**: Hybrid store (memory/database), data models, and repositories
+- **AI Layer**: AI service integration and evaluation logic

+**Note**: The business layer was removed as it contained only TODO comments and was not being used.
+All business logic is now handled directly in the API handlers for simplicity and maintainability.

 ## ✅ **COMPLETED - Priority 1: Core Chat-Based Interview API**